 - A. All hazardous equipment used in classrooms and laboratories by students and faculty must have appropriate safety devices readily accessible, i.e., safety glasses, and/or other personal safety equipment, for each piece of hazardous equipment.
 The faculty member shall not permit the use of such equipment if the safety devices are lacking. - B. The University agrees to provide timely, appropriate training to Bargaining Unit Members who are required to perform duties which involve potential hazards to safety and health. - C. Department of Public Safety will be available on campus until 10:00 p.m. on those evenings classes are scheduled. - D. Laboratories where chemical odors are or may be present which can irritate the eyes, nose, throat, and/or skin must have sufficient ventilation to protect all occupants of the laboratory and all persons within the confines of any building which may be affected. - E. The University through the Safety Committee will provide reasonable access to adequate first aid kit(s) for each workspace and/or classroom.
-The kit(s) will be maintained in designated locations and inspected periodically or upon notification of use, and will be replenished as needed. - F. The University shall adhere to the applicable clinical faculty student ratio required by accreditation/licensure standards for safety purposes.
-Program Directors are responsible for providing the Department Chairperson the current faculty student ratio.
+The kit(s) will be maintained in designated locations and inspected periodically or upon notification of use, and will be replenished as needed.

-- G. The University will follow its blood borne pathogens policy (BOT Policy 5.21) - H. Student enrollments in laboratory classes will not exceed the maximum number of student lab spaces available as determined by the Office of the Provost. - I. Unless there is a clearly demonstrable space need, non-science classes shall not be scheduled in laboratory classrooms. - J. Faculty will report to the University-wide Safety & Security Committee and/or to University Department of Public Safety regarding any unsafe, hazardous conditions or events, or matters of security as soon as they become aware of them. - K. Bargaining Unit Members shall be afforded protection within reason from interference, coercion, discrimination, or reprisal for filing an internal report to the proper University administrative officer or director regarding an unsafe or unhealthy condition(s). - L. SEA shall have two (2) appointments to the relevant committee that addresses safety and security matters.
+- F. The University shall adhere to the applicable clinical faculty student ratio required by accreditation/licensure standards for safety purposes.
+Program Directors are responsible for providing the Department Chairperson the current faculty student ratio. - G. The University will follow its blood borne pathogens policy (BOT Policy 5.21). - H. Student enrollments in laboratory classes will not exceed the maximum number of student lab spaces available as determined by the Office of the Provost. - I. Unless there is a clearly demonstrable space need, non-science laboratory classes shall not be scheduled in laboratory classrooms. - J. The University will follow federal, state and local mandates and/or advisories regarding mitigation of infectious diseases and provide guidance to University personnel including faculty. - K. In cases where there is substantial risk of serious, infectious disease faculty may set reasonable class policies in addition to those set by the University with respect to mitigating the spread of infectious disease.
+Any such policies shall be included in the syllabus. - L. Faculty will report to the University-wide Safety & Security Committee and/or to University Department of Public Safety regarding any unsafe, hazardous condition or event, or matters of security as soon as they become aware of them. - M. Bargaining Unit Members shall be afforded protection within reason from interference, coercion, discrimination, or reprisal for filing an internal report to the proper University administrative officer or director regarding an unsafe or unhealthy condition(s). - N. SEA shall have two (2) appointments to the relevant committee that addresses safety and security matters.